 The Computer Programming (CP) program follows an experiential learning approach to education by offering courses that parallel the software development practices used in the modern workplace.
 Throughout the program CP students apply concepts learned in the classroom to solve programming problems.
-They learn to work in project teams, in which they design, develop, and test larger-scale applications.
-After gaining programming and problem-solving skills, students experience real-world work environments by participating in our third-year work placement program.
+They learn to work in project teams, in which they design, develop, and test applications.

 The program provides you with skills in: